opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

         CalciteEnumerableIndexScan(table=[[OpenSearch, user_info]])
 ```

 In this plan, Calcite pushed down the filter condition `status='failed'` to the `CalciteEnumerableIndexScan` operation for the `auth_logs` table.
-The filter is then converted to OpenSearch query DSL.
+The filter is then converted to OpenSearch query domain-specific language (DSL).
 This means that filtering occurs directly at the data retrieval stage, minimizing the amount of data loaded into memory and processed by subsequent operations.

 ## What's next

 The OpenSearch community is continuing to build on the Calcite integration and expand PPL's capabilities.
 Here's what's planned:

 * **Migrate SQL to the Calcite framework** – Unifying SQL and PPL under the Calcite optimizer will streamline query processing and enable more consistent behavior across query languages.
-* **Add more PPL commands** – New commands such as `eventstats` and `streamstats` are planned to support advanced analytical use cases.
+* **Add more PPL commands** – New commands, such as `eventstats` and `streamstats`, are planned in order to support advanced analytical use cases.

 We invite you to explore the new features in OpenSearch PPL 3.0, share feedback, and contribute to future improvements.
 Try out the new PPL 3.0 features in your OpenSearch cluster and see how they can improve your log analysis and query workflows.
-Your input helps shape the direction of the project and ensure it meets the needs of the community.
+Your input helps shape the direction of the project and ensure that it meets the needs of the community.